 Under the Action Alternative, TVA would build approximately 9.9 miles of transmission line and a 500-kV substation.
-Actions would include removing trees and other vegetation within the proposed transmission line ROW and substation site, establishing transmission infrastructure, and associated access roads.
+Actions would include removing trees and other vegetation within the proposed project area.

 Early successional areas within the proposed ROW are dominated by row crops.
 Suitable habitat for monarch butterflies may be present in pastures, along roadsides, field edges, and areas where existing ROWs intersect forest fragments.
 Impacts to eggs and larvae may occur during construction, however, approximately 85 acres of forest would be converted to early successional habitat, some of which would be suitable habitat for this species.
 Overall, project actions are expected to be beneficial to monarch butterfly populations.